awead/awead.github.io/projects/index.md

 with Valkyrie's different adapters and Hyrax.
 The results here were the basis for [Performance Metrics with Valkyrie and Hyrax](/presentations/fedora-tests) which I gave a SamervaConnect in 2017.

+### CHO

+[CHO Benchmark Tests](/cho-benchmarks) shows performance benchmarks for Penn State's CHO project, which uses Valkyrie with Postgres and Solr.